-I am pleased to present you the 33rd Annual Report of your company for the year 2019-20.
+I am pleased to present you the 34th Annual Report of your company for the year 2020-21.
 This was a year of extreme economic challenges for the world.
-Adverse circumstances occurred which are beyond control due to the novel COVID-19, your Company continued to move into the right direction.
+Adverse circumstances occurred which are beyond control due to the novel COVID-19, your Company also faced tremendous challenges during the year.

 The economies of both developed and emerging countries had a slowdown, leading to a challenging financial scenario.
-Various growth factors, including global manufacturing, were quite muted for a major portion of 2019.
-The macro-economic factors that caused a slowdown in FY 2019-20 will continue in FY 2020-21, with the first quarter of FY21 completely washed away by the pandemic and the subsequent lockdowns.
+Various growth factors, including global manufacturing, were quite muted for a major portion of 2020.
+The macro-economic factors that caused a slowdown in FY 2019-20 which continued in FY 2020-21, with the first quarter of FY21 completely washed away by the pandemic and the subsequent lockdowns.